 And fish, he did this a lot, he took me too and put the worms on the hooks for me.
 I assume he was good at it, I ate a lot of fish.
 I remember bull heads in the bathtub and a small shark in the cellar freezer.
 He hunted rabbits, which I refused to eat on the grounds they were cute and adorable when alive.
 He always looked like Humphrey Bogart to me.
 He had a sense of humor and liked pranks.

-Richard divorced Phyllis Irene Albrecht, and moved to Cocoa Florida.
+Richard divorced my mom Phyllis Irene Albrecht in 1976 and moved to Cocoa Florida.
 There he repaired golf carts and cars.
-He fished a lot.
-Saw lots of Manaties.
+He fished a lot, saw lots of Manaties.
 He lived in a trailer just near the main highway not far from Johnny Weismillers place.
-He also had a fall out shelter, a little cement building that you could stand on and see the Kennedy Space Station launches.
+He also had a fall-out shelter, a little cement building that you could stand on and see the Kennedy Space Station launches.

 I wish I had known him better.
 I wish I knew now what I didn't know then.
 I wish he had stayed around for this 87th.
 I hope he is ok.